 Experts have a wealth of information when facing decisions about amputee and artificial limb care, but hearing from real prosthetics patients about their personal experiences may prove even more helpful.
-Jean, a long-time patient of POSI, had an above the knee amputation following a motorcyle accident in 2005.
+Jean, a long-time patient of POSI, had an above knee amputation following a motorcycle accident in 2005.
 She sustained multiple injuries including nerve damage, collapsed lungs, broken jaw, a severely damaged leg, and shattered pelvic bone.
 Kevin Towers is her prosthetist.
 We’ll let her tell her story.

 “I was thrown from my bike and run over by three other bikes.
 My left leg was pretty much gone at the scene.
 I was taken, by helicopter, to Albany Medical Center where they proceeded to save my life!

 I coded five different times.
 My left arm was severely injured.
 I broke several ribs and my lungs collapsed.
 My liver was lacerated.
 I broke three bones in my lower back and two bones in my neck.
 My face was egg shelled.
 My jaw was broken.
 I am now legally blind in my right eye because of nerve damage.
 My pelvis was shattered and they could not do surgery to fix it due to my condition, so I had an external fixator for three months to help it heal.

 The pelvis fracture is why my artificial limb and prosthetic situation is so unique.
 My pelvis healed separated, so one side is lower than the other.
 I also have a piece of bone that healed in a downward, crooked position and needs to be captured correctly in order for me to walk without a crooked gait.

 I was using a local prosthetist who works for a well-known company.
 I was happy at the time with my artificial limb because I didn’t know someone could do better.
 One day an associate from rehab met me in the parking lot and told me about a new prosthetist she was using (Kevin Towers at POSI).
 I asked my therapist about him and she knew he was well respected and did good work.